 What accounting firms generally avoid? (and why)Â

 Certain promotional items consistently underperform in this sector.
 The problem isn’t that these items are bad.
-They just don’t match what clients expect from an accounting firm.Â
+They just don’t match what clients expect from an accounting firm.
+These include:Â

 - novelty gadgetsÂ